 Legal Implications - My Health Record Friday 2nd September 2016 This session is designed to give an understanding of any potential legal implications of the My Health Record.
 As an independent organisation the Nepean GP Network is best paced to facilitate independent advice.
 The NBM PHN is one of two selected trial sites for this next stage of the My Health Record.
 GPs should be well informed of possible legal issues that my arise and have an input in ensuring it satisfies the GPs legal responsibilities.
 This is also an opportunity to raise your own concerns and receive independent advice.
-See the attachment for details of this important event.

 Treatment Options for Hepatitis C Friday 5th August 2016 This session is designed to give an update on advances in Hepatitis C treatment.
 It will look at the impacts of newer Hepatitis C medications on Hepatitis C and explore the role of the GP in treatment follow up.
 Learning outcomes

 Be familiar with side effect management and success rates for the treatment of Hepatitis C